neetcode-gh/leetcode/hints/is-anagram.md

 <details class="hint-accordion">
     <summary>Hint 1</summary>
     <p>
     A brute force solution would be to sort the given strings and check for their equality.
 This would be an <code>O(nlogn + mlogm)</code> solution.
-Can you think of a better way?
+Though this solution is acceptable, can you think of a better way without sorting the given strings?
     </p>
 </details>